Opening in 2010 at a cost of $3.9 billion, Cosmopolitan finds itself ranked among the most luxurious resorts in Las Vegas.

 Grab a cheap breakfast: A substantial breakfast is a must in Las Vegas to aid in recovering from the previous night’s poor decisions, and fuel the day ahead.

-For those that don’t want the hassle or expense of sitting down for breakfast, Eggslut is a great option, with breakfast sandwiches landing in the $9 – $12 price range.
+For those who don’t want the hassle or expense of sitting down for breakfast, Eggslut is a great option, with breakfast sandwiches landing in the $9 – $12 price range.

 Explore the arts: Cosmopolitan scatters notable works of art from well-known, and emerging artists across the resort including works by Rosemarie Fiore, Marilyn Minter, Sylvia Hommert, and Nicola Lopez, among others.